browserengineering/book/book/graphics.md

 access the web through mobile devices such as phones or tablets.
 On mobile devices, there's still a screen, a rendering loop, and most other things discussed in this book.[^same-code-on-mobile] But there are several differences worth noting:

-* Applications are usually full-screen, and in those situations, only one application is able to draw to the screen at a time.
-As a result, "background" applications may be killed and restarted at any time.
-There is no virtual memory.
+* Applications are usually full-screen, with only one application drawing to the screen at a time.
+Also, "background" applications may be killed and restarted at any time.
 * There is always a touch screen, no mouse, and a virtual keyboard instead of a physical one.
 * There is a concept of a "visual viewport" not present on